-The fragmented picture painted by the letters and documents did not shed enough light on the students and their lives, so I started research on genealogies.
-I searched the Ellis Island records online, the Mormon records and every Puerto Rican genealogy site that I could access.
+The fragmented picture painted by the letters and documents did not shed enough light on the students and their lives, so I started working on the genealogical research.
+I wanted to learn the human story.
+I searched the Ellis Island records on line, the Mormon records, every Puerto Rican genealogy site there is, and I even called strangers.
 I found scattered information.
-[36]